PharrellWANG/HTM162-Bazel-Cmake/README.rst

     By enabling CMake with Bazel for the same codebase, we can enjoy two important benefits:

-    - *Perfect IDE support* which can help the development.
+    - *Perfect IDE support* which can help the development [offered by CMake].

-    - *Self-Contained binary* which is executable anywhere as long as you are on the same OS.
+    - *Self-Contained binary* which is executable anywhere as long as you are on the same OS [offered by Bazel].

     Below are detailed explanation: